top of page

 3bbfecf8-a73c-ed15-1ca0-414e9fd707a8 - Sarah Miller.jpeg

 packed full to take full advantage of time out in the field.
+You can take part in one program or even book consecutive programs to extend your experience.

 • How to collect fossils both large and small, from the tiniest dinosaur teeth to the massive bones of a Triceratops—all of which will help to better understand the life of Late Cretaceous Wyoming